ucsf-wynton/wynton-website-hpc/docs/hpc/transfers/globus.md

 * **If you receive a message similar to `Missing Identity Information.
 Unable to complete the authentication process.
 Your identity Provider did not release the attributes(s): {{email}}` please follow these steps, “This error is the result of email address privacy settings in the directory.
 Please ask them to go to [UCSF Directory](https://directory.ucsf.edu) and click the “Edit My Record” button at the top right of the page.
 They’ll be asked to login via MyAccess (if they haven’t already done so).
 To the right of the “Email” field on the Edit Your UCSF Directory Entry page that appears, click the pop-up menu (which probably shows “Private” currently) and select either “UCSF Only” or “Public” then click the “Save Changes” button at the bottom of the page.
 This will tell the SSO system that it’s okay to release the email address to CILogon and other InCommon Federation registered applications.”**

-## Transfer between Wynton and UCSF Box using UCSF Wynton HPC Box Globus Connector

-### Prerequisites

-You must have:

-* **a UCSF Associated Globus Account**

-* **a UCSF Account that includes access to UCSF Box**

-### Set up

-1. Go to [Globus.org](https://www.globus.org) and log in with your UCSF MyAccess credentials.

-2. In the "Collections" search field enter "UCSF Wynton HPC Box Connector".

-3. Select the "UCSF Wynton HPC Box Connector" collection.

-4. You will see a dialog "Authentication Required", click "continue".

-5. Next you will see a dialog "Identity Required".
-Select your UCSF associated identity, (it will be something like "123456@ucsf.edu").

-6. Authenticate with MyAccess.

-7. A representation of your UCSF Box files will appear in the Globus panel.

-8. Log in to another Globus Collection to transfer files to or from your UCSF Box file repository to another collection.

-Troubleshooting:

-* **If step 4/5 above fails and you receive a message similar to "Identity set contains identity from an allowed domain but it does not map to a valid username for this connector." contact [{{ site.cluster.email_support }}](mailto::{{ site.cluster.email_support }}).**

-* **If you receive a message similar to `Missing Identity Information.
-Unable to complete the authentication process.
-Your identity Provider did not release the attributes(s): {{email}}` or "Identity set contains identity from an allowed domain but it does not map to a valid username for this connector." please follow these steps, “This error is the result of email address privacy settings in the directory.
-Please ask them to go to [UCSF Directory](https://directory.ucsf.edu) and click the “Edit My Record” button at the top right of the page.
-They’ll be asked to login via MyAccess (if they haven’t already done so).
-To the right of the “Email” field on the Edit Your UCSF Directory Entry page that appears, click the pop-up menu (which probably shows “Private” currently) and select either “UCSF Only” or “Public” then click the “Save Changes” button at the bottom of the page.
-This will tell the SSO system that it’s okay to release the email address to CILogon and other InCommon Federation registered applications.”
-If you choose to keep your email address “private”, you will be unable to use the Globus Box Plugin.**

 ## Transferring files